11 Benefits of Oats, Plus a Breakfast Recipe

 Eating oats for breakfast every day helps people maintain control of their weight and lose weight gradually.
 You can eat oat flakes with a glass of milk or mixed with yogurt.
 The recommended daily amount is two tablespoons so we don’t exceed the recommended amount of calories.

 Vitamins such as B1 and B2 are essential for the proper functioning of the brain and nervous system.
 About 100 grams of oats meet 40% of the daily requirement of vitamin B1.

 It is good for the thyroid

-Eating oats help prevent hypothyroidism, because it contains iodine, a mineral that help the thyroid gland operates correctly.
+Eating oats help prevent hypothyroidism because it contains iodine, a mineral that helps the thyroid gland operates correctly.

-Oats can be consumed by all people regardless of age.
+Most people can consume oats, regardless of age.
 There is no record of bad effects nor have any contraindications been described for eating oats so long as you eat it in the appropriate and recommended dosages.
 However, a small group of people may be allergic to oats.

 To prepare a delicious and unique bowl of oats to start the day you need:

 - 6 almonds

 - Cinnamon, cardamom, ginger (optional but highly recommended)